Misleading

 The Conversation

-Andrea Carson received funding from Meta for research on misinformation, and from ARC to examine political trust.
+Andrea Carson received funding from Meta for research on misinformation, and from ARC to study trust in politics.

 Justin Phillips, a Meta researcher, received funding to study misinformation.